aaronstrong/Terraform-Associate/README.md

 # 7 Implement and maintain state <a name="State"></a>
 ## a.
 Describe default local backend
+A "backend" in Terraform determines how state is loaded and how an operation such as apply is executed.
+This abstraction enables non-local file state storage, remote execution, etc. By default, Terraform uses the "local" backend.

+**Benefits of remote backends**
+* Working in a team: Backends can store state remotely and protect the state with lcoks to prevent corruption.
+* Keep sensitive information off disk.

 ## b.
 Outline state locking

+Terraform will lock your state for all operations that could write state.
+This prevents others from acquiring the lock and potentially corrupting your state.
+Happens automatically on all operations that could write state.
+If state locking fails, Terraform will not continue.
+Disable by using command `-lock` but not recommended.

+You may use `force-unlock command` to manually unlock the state if unlocking failed.

 ## c.
 Handle backend authentication methods